Papua New Guinea: Islands

 New Ireland Friarbird and White-naped Lory usually favour higher altitudes than we can access, and Bismarck Kingfisher is an exceedingly rare species, but we will try our best to search for these if we see everything else in good time.
 There is also a real chance to see the almost entirely unknown New Britain Sparrowhawk (confusingly found on New Ireland too).

-Day 10: At the northern tip of New Ireland this morning, we'll look for the endemic Mottled Mannikin around Kavieng and maybe explore some other patches of forest if we are still looking for any specialties (New Ireland Dwarf Kingfisher and Bismarck Pitta can both be tricky).
+Day 15: At the northern tip of New Ireland this morning, we'll look for the endemic Mottled Mannikin around Kavieng and maybe explore some other patches of forest if we are still looking for any specialties (New Ireland Dwarf Kingfisher and Bismarck Pitta can both be tricky).
 Then in the afternoon we will land on the adjacent island of New Hanover, where the recently-split New Hanover Mannikin can easily be found around Taskul.
 Overnight, we sail north.

-Day 11: Waking at dawn to the seabird spectacle that is Tench, we will have time to circumnavigate the tiny island on foot, marvelling at the astounding density of Nicobar Pigeon and Melanesian Scrubfowl!
+Day 16: Waking at dawn to the seabird spectacle that is Tench, we will have time to circumnavigate the tiny island on foot, marvelling at the astounding density of Nicobar Pigeon and Melanesian Scrubfowl!
 The very range-restricted Atoll Starling is a star bird here (known only from eight tiny islets in Melanesia!), along with the islet-loving Bismarck Black Myzomela, hulking Beach Kingfisher, Yellow-bibbed Fruit-Dove, Pacific Imperial Pigeon, and Island Monarch.
-Of course, throughout our time on the island, we will be constantly side-stepping Red-footed and Brown Boobies, with Black Noddies, Great Frigatebirds, and White-tailed Tropicbirds above, all in a breeding frenzy.
+Of course, throughout our time on the island, we will be constantly side-stepping Red-footed and Brown Boobies, with Black Noddies, Common White Terns, Great Frigatebirds, and White-tailed Tropicbirds above, all in a breeding frenzy.

-Day 12: The next day, we will wake up anchored next to the remote and rarely-visited Mussau, where there are four imaginatively-named endemic birds to find: Mussau Fantail, Mussau Monarch, Mussau Flycatcher, and (hopefully) the extremely poorly-known Mussau Triller.
+Day 17: The next day, we will wake up anchored next to the remote and rarely-visited Mussau, where there are four imaginatively-named endemic birds to find: Mussau Fantail, Mussau Monarch, Mussau Flycatcher, and (hopefully) the extremely poorly-known Mussau Triller.
 We should also encounter the local forms of Russet-tailed Thrush and Island Leaf Warbler, with White-rumped Swiftlet, Mackinlay's Cuckoo-Dove and Blue-faced Parrotfinch all astoundingly common.

-Day 13: After sailing for most of the night and morning, we'll visit Tong in the afternoon.
-This small island to the east of Manus has a high density of the lovely Manus Fantail, which mysteriously went extinct on the main island sometime after 1934!
+Day 18: After sailing for most of the night and morning, we'll visit Tong in the afternoon.
+This small island to the east of Manus has a high density of the lovely Manus Fantail, which mysteriously went extinct on the main island sometime after 1934.
 The endemic mattihae Melanesian Kingfisher and coultasi Manus Monarch are also fairly easy to see here.
 Once done, we'll continue to Manus itself and enjoy our final meal on board while eagerly anticipating our coming morning with the star bird of the region!

-Day 14-15: Manus Island holds nine gettable endemics, of which the near-legendary Superb Pitta will be our most-wanted quarry.
+Day 19-20: Manus Island holds nine gettable endemics, of which the near-legendary Superb Pitta will be our most-wanted quarry.
 Sporting contrasting black, red, and turquoise plumage, many regard this species as the most beautiful pitta in the world!
 The other specialties we will find here are Meek’s Pygmy Parrot, Manus Boobook, Manus Dwarf Kingfisher, Manus Brush Cuckoo, Manus Cuckooshrike, Admiralty Cicadabird, Manus Friarbird, and Manus Monarch.
 Manus Masked Owl has not been seen since the 1930s, but we might try our luck anyway!
 Two endemic mammals are quite easy to see whilst spotlighting here: Admiralty Cuscus and Admiralty Flying Fox.
 Nights on Manus Island at comfortable hotel in Lorengau.

-Day 16: Mid-morning flight to Port Moresby (POM), where the main tour ends.
+Day 21: Mid-morning flight to Port Moresby (POM), where the main tour ends.
 Those continuing on the extension will take a connecting flight onwards to Hoskins on New Britain.

 NEW BRITAIN EXTENSION